SalmonSeasoning/lchs-railers-esports-bot/README.md

 # LCHS Railers eSports Bot
 A Discord bot developed using [Discord.js](https://discord.js.org) for the LCHS Railers eSports team!
+This project was manually merged with [DirectBot3.0](https://github.com/SalmonSeasoning/DirectBot3.0).

 ## Faculty Sponsor
 Joe Vazquez.
 See [http://lchsrailers.org/departments](http://www.lchsrailers.org/departments) for more information.